Apple pointing devices: Lisa Mouse (A9M0050)

 The mouse created for the Apple Lisa was one of the first commercial mice ever produced.
 Included with the Lisa system in 1983, it was based on the mouse used in the 1970s on the Alto computer at Xerox PARC.
 Unique to this mouse was the use of a steel ball, instead of the usual rubber ball found in subsequent Apple mice.
 It connected to the computer by means of a standard squeeze-release DE-9 connector.

-Though developed by Apple, the mouse was designed by Hovey-Kelley (renamed IDEO in 1991), who built hundreds of prototypes and conducted exhaustive testing with focus groups in order to create an ideal shape for the Lisa mouse.
+The mouse was developed by Apple, but designed by Hovey-Kelley (renamed IDEO in 1991), who built hundreds of prototypes and conducted exhaustive testing with focus groups in order to create an ideal shape for the Lisa mouse.
 The Lisa mouse was subsequently used as the foundational design for Apple mice, until the introduction of the multi-button design on the Mighty Mouse in 2005.
 Every single aspect of the mouse was researched and developed, from how many buttons to include, to how loud the click should be.
 The original case design was designed by Bill Dresselhaus, and incorporated an Art Deco-inspired style with formal curving lines to match the Lisa design language.

 Macintosh Mouse (M0100)

 The Macintosh mouse was very similar to the original Lisa mouse, with both mice being compatible with the Lisa and Macintosh.
-The case was a slightly darker brown than Lisa's beige coloring and it had less formal lines, with a thick chamfer around its edges to match the Macintosh case.
+The Macintosh mouse's case was a slightly darker brown than Lisa's beige coloring and it had less formal lines, with a thick chamfer around its edges to match the Macintosh case.
 Mechanically, the Lisa's steel ball was replaced by a rubber covered steel ball, but otherwise connected with the same DE-9 connectors, though updated with a square-shape and standard thumb screws.

 When the Macintosh Plus debuted in 1986, Apple had made minor revisions to the mouse mechanism and across all product lines, unified the cable connectors and used a more rounded shape.
 The following year, Apple once again unified its product lines by adopting a uniform "Platinum" gray color for all products.
 The Macintosh mouse had its final design change in 1987, updating both its color to Platinum with contrasting dark gray "Smoke" accents and minor mechanism changes.